NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-11-extra-material.md

 This rule uses the standard resource `runtime` to set the maximum allowed time for the rule to 60 minutes and sets the number of threads to 4.
-This means that the rule will have a time limit of 60 minutes and will use 4 cpus.
+This means that the rule will have a time limit of 60 minutes and will use 4 CPUs.

 Of course you could set the runtime and threads using a configuration file as we have shown in earlier sections of this tutorial, _e.g._ with a config